cosmos/sdk-tutorials/academy/my-own-chain/stored-game.md

     )
     ```

-There is not much to add but this will assist you in keeping your code DRY.

 ## Next up

-You will be implementing further customizations as you move along in this chapter.
-Starport covered most of the boilerplate and custom work that was needed for now.
 Want to continue developing your checkers blockchain?
-Go ahead to the [next section](./create-message.md) to learn all about introducing an `sdk.Msg` to create a game.
+In the [next section](./create-message.md) you will learn all about introducing an `sdk.Msg` to create a game.